-Members receive seasonal newsletters and calendars, lower rates on all of our programs, enjoy members-only activities, hike, picnic, cross-country ski, and explore our private 102-acre property, and support an education center that plants the seeds of conservation encouraging our children to become future environmentalists.
+Members receive seasonal calendars, lower rates on all of our programs, enjoy members-only activities, hike, picnic, cross-country ski, and explore our private 102-acre property, and support an education center that plants the seeds of conservation encouraging our children to become future environmentalists.

 Donations made in honor or memory of a family member or a friend will be properly acknowledged if you include this information.
 Please remember that you can increase your gift if your company gives matching funds.

 New Pond Farm also welcomes gifts of securities through direct delivery to our investment manager.
 As many are aware, there are substantial tax advantages to gifts of appreciated securities.
 In addition, it is a convenient way to dispose of securities whose cost is unknown or difficult to obtain.
 Please call Ann Taylor at (203) 938-2117 for more details.